upsilun/upsilun/README.md

  # About Me
-I'm Yazeed Alahmad, a Computer Engineering student at [KKU](https://www.linkedin.com/in/uozeed/). intersted in Electronics ⚡ and love exploring the world of Embedded Systems 🖨️.
+I'm **Yazeed Alahmad**, a Computer Engineering student at [KKU](https://en.wikipedia.org/wiki/King_Khalid_University). intersted in Electronics ⚡ and love exploring the world of Embedded Systems 🖨️.

 <h2>Contact Me 📬</h2></summary>